Navigation Toggle Icon

 Q: Can you tell us a little more about yourself and your role at Unite Students?

-I’m a Senior Project Manager at Unite Students and have been with the business for around five years.
-One key area of focus for me is driving the wellbeing agenda – ensuring we have measures in place to promote the physical and mental welfare of all our onsite construction staff.
+I’m Head of Delivery at Unite Students and have been with the business for around six years.
+One key area of focus for me has been driving the wellbeing agenda – ensuring we have measures in place to promote the physical and mental welfare of all our onsite construction staff.

 Q: What prompted your interest in wellbeing?